ckswilliams/modOpenREM/docs/patientid.rst

 will be possible to see if more than one study belongs to one patient as the values should be the same for both.
 Due to the nature of the algorithm however, a single change in the name or ID - such as an upper case letter instead of a lower case one - will be recorded as a completely different hash value.

+Any exports with either patient name or patient ID included will also have a date of birth column populated.